CybersecurityProtecting Personal Data: 10 Golden Tips for Your Privacy in 2026

 Avoid using SMS-based verification when possible, as it is vulnerable to SIM swapping attacks.
 Use authenticator apps or physical security keys instead.

-Tip 3: Use a Password Manager
+Tip 3: How Does a Password Manager Protect You?

-It is impossible to remember dozens of strong, unique passwords.
+It is impossible to memorize dozens of strong, unique passwords.
 That is where a password manager comes in — it stores all your passwords in an encrypted vault, and you only need to remember one master password.

 Best password managers:

-• Bitwarden — open source and free with paid options
+- Bitwarden — open source and free with paid options

-• 1Password — excellent user experience and high security
+- 1Password — excellent user experience and high security

-• KeePassXC — fully local without cloud, for those who prioritize maximum privacy
+- KeePassXC — fully local without cloud, for those who prioritize maximum privacy

 # Example: Installing Bitwarden CLI on Linux